This post was last updated on March 1, 2021.

 - Make sure to let employees who are sent home sick know that there is an EI sickness benefit for those forced to quarantine due to COVID19, they can contact EI for more information.

-COVID-19 is a viral illness that results in very serious pneumonia in a small percentage of cases, particularly the elderly and those who have other health issues that complicate how COVID-19 affects the body.
+COVID-19 is a viral illness that results in very serious pneumonia in a small percentage of cases, particularly in the elderly and those who have other health issues that complicate how COVID-19 affects the body.
 There is no treatment for it other than supportive care, and in serious cases, hospital treatment is required – sometimes in the ICU.
-We don’t know a lot about COVID-19, so what we know about the risks for people with SCI are based on how SCI affects breathing, common SCI complications, and how living with SCI can make it harder to protect ourselves from infection.
+What we know about the risks for people with SCI are based on how SCI affects breathing, common SCI complications, and how living with SCI can make it harder to protect ourselves from infection.

-Public health experts have advised everyone to wash our hands regularly to prevent spread of COVID-19 via contact with respiratory droplets.
-It can be harder for people using wheelchairs to do so if we are always touching our wheelchairs.
+Public health experts have advised everyone to wash their hands regularly to prevent the spread of COVID-19.
+It can be harder for people using wheelchairs to do so if they are always touching their wheelchairs, or using their teeth to compensate for poor hand function.
 It is important that you also wipe your wheelchair wheels, high-touch areas you use to transfer, and joystick or armrests every time you wash your hands.
-See the hand washing guide here, developed by John Shepherd at the University of Toronto with input from SCI Organizations.
+See the hand hygiene guide here, developed by John Shepherd at the University of Toronto, in collaboration with SCI BC and other SCI organizations.

 BC CDC advice for Chronic Illness and COVID19: http://www.ca/resourcegallery/Documents/Guidelines%20and%20Forms/Guidelines%20and%20Manuals/Epid/CD%20Manual/Chapter%201%20-%20CDC/COVID-19-Handout-chronic-disease.pdf